Specification: AQA 7401 / 7402

 19 Genetic technology

-These topics will be taught in Years 12 and 13 to prepare students for their CIE CGE A Level examinations.
+These topics will be taught in Years 12 and 13 to prepare students for their AQA A Level examinations.

 Assessment, apart from the final A Level exams, will be carried out continuously throughout lessons, via homework or short tests.